lPen88/tesi/tesi.md

 All of these model has been deemed not relevant since their intended purposes are outside of FARM-TECH's scope.

+## 3.3 Plant Genome Analysis

+5 retrieved models were trained to perform modeling of genomic sequences of plants, below they are listed:
+* kuleshov-group/PlantCaduceus_l32
+* kuleshov-group/PlantCaduceus_l20
+* zhangtaolab/plant-dnamamba-singlebase
+* zhangtaolab/plant-dnabert-BPE
+* yangheng/PlantRNA-FM

+All of these models were retrieved due to the presence of the term "Plant" in their name; being out of scope for farm-tech, they were discarded.

 ## 3.3 Others

 All the remaining models have been discarded for providing little to no documentation: